mjneary10/hugo-test/content/download86486987/wall-art/boho/free-printable-boho-wall-art-20.md

 downloadLink = "/download/wall-art/boho/Printable boho wall art 24 by 36-Page20.pdf"

-description = "This file is ultra-high quality PNG (100 DPI), for excellent printing, or use in craft projects.
+description = "This file is ultra-high quality PDF (300 DPI), for excellent printing, or use in craft projects.
 Join our member's area now and get access to all our free printable resources."

 downloadFormat = "PDF"
 fileFormat = "PDF"